MetaMask/api-specs/README.md

 JSON-RPC API provided by MetaMask.

 MetaMask dapp developers lack a formal RPC specification.
-This attempts to document which methods MetaMask supports in a way that's versionable, human-readable and machine-readable.
+This attempts to document which methods MetaMask supports in a way that's versionable, human- and machine-readable.
 It will improve the accuracy of documentation, API, and clients.

-MetaMasks effectiveness as an enterprise-grade application platform depends on its ability to provide a reliable and predictable developer experience.
+MetaMask's effectiveness as an enterprise-grade application platform depends on its ability to provide a reliable and predictable developer experience.

 ## Contributing

+> Before making any significant changes to the API spec, consider whether to first submit a [MIP](https://github.com/MetaMask/metamask-improvement-proposals/tree/main) and complete the MIP [workflow](https://github.com/MetaMask/metamask-improvement-proposals/blob/main/PROCESS-GUIDE.md).

 Edit the `openrpc.yaml` file.